-Each student will be part of a house and have House Parents and staff to care for them pastorally.
+Each student will be part of a house and have house leaders and staff to care for them pastorally.

 The academic instruction at Harvest School is both in class instruction and practical in nature.
 Students will apply what they are learning as they participate in practical mission work and live in their assigned house.
 For those seeking opportunities to minister the love of Christ there will be no shortage of opportunities, both great and small.